STIXProject/java-stix/README.md

 git clone https://github.com/nemonik/java_stix.git

-A `git clone` command will not retrieve schemas project automatically.
-The Gradle buildscript will attempt to retreive the schemas for you, but if it cannot you many need to retrieve them yourself.
+A `git clone` command will not retrieve schemas project automatically, but the Gradle Buildscript will attempt to retrieve them on execution.

 ## Retrieve the schemas

-Follow these step for retrieving the schemas if the gradle fails to do so on execution of the Gradle build command.
+The Gradle buildscript will attempt to retreive the schemas for you, but if it cannot for some reason you will need to retrieve them yourself.

+The Buildscript executes either the retrieve_schemas.sh shell script or the retreieve_schemas.bat batch script as appopriate for your platform.
+You can find these in the root of the project, and try executing them yourself or you can follow the steps enumerated in the next section for retrieving the schemas.

 ### The STIX schemas

-Enter the project and run these  additonal git commands on the command line to retrieve the STIX schemas.
+To manually retrieve the schemas, enter the project and run these  additonal git commands on the command line:

     git submodule init
     git submodule update

+Your not done.
+You'll also need to retrieve the CybOX schemas.

 ### The CybOX schemas

-You then will also need to retrieve the CybOX schemas.

-In the project:
+While in the project:

     cd src/main/resources/schemas
     git submodule init
     git submodule update

-### Schema updates
+### Handling schema updates

 Any time you see that the schemas project has been modified (when merging or pulling updates) you will need to run